Kehrlann/kehrlann.github.io/_drafts/2023-09-27-project-carvel.md

             blobs and then turning those into running stuff on Kubernetes."
 ---

 Last week, I spoke about [Project Carvel](https://carvel.dev) at [Cloud Native Day](cloudnativeday.ch/) in Bern, Switzerland 🇨🇭.
 What a delightful event!
 Great speaker roster, interesting content, lively crowd to chat...
 All brewing together for fascinating conversations.
 Anyway.
+If you want to see me show off live-coding some Carvel stuff, it's [available on YouTube](https://www.youtube.com/watch?v=Tm2n674Q8aY).

 My talk was well received, and ALL of the tools I showcased found supporters and people willing to try them out.
 Great feat, considering I showcased 5 out of the 7 tools there are in the Carvel